k2view-academy/K2View-Academy/articles/13_LUDB_viewer_and_studio_debug_capabilities/01_data_viewer.md

 >
 > * Clicking on the Execute button will first save the schema and deploy the LU, in case it was changed.
 > * If you have made changes in the schema, you should click on the Execute button again, in order to view how they affected the LUI content.
-> * When changing the Sync Mode or cleaning the Instance ID field - the panel is reset and the displayed content is cleared.
+> * When changing the Sync Mode or cleaning the Instance ID field - the window is reset and the displayed content is cleared.
 This is done in order to avoid confusion of what is currently being displayed.

-To close the panel click on the X close button at the right side of the panel.
+To close the Table Data Viewer window, click on the X at its upper-right corner.